 Counselors [Ages 17+]

 Being a counselor at Camp Hi-Ho is the best summer job you could ask for.
 While this is a dream job for many, please understand the amount of energy and responsibility that is needed to interact with kids for 35 hours every week.
-Being a counselor is fun, but in order to provide a safe and fun environment for our campers, our counselors must be responsible.
+Being a counselor is fun, but in order to provide a safe and fun environment for our campers, our counselors must be responsible hard workers.

 Our counselors not only work together during the day at camp, but we do many fun activities outside of camp like weekly staff dinners, angle ball and kick ball games at Seneca Park and camping trips.
 Being a part of the Camp Hi-Ho team is also a great way to meet lifelong friends.